頑張る /ganbaru/ : to persevere, to persist, to keep at it, to hang on, to hold out, to do one’s best

-At the time I was going to a Japanese language school in the weekdays and juggling two jobs, and my total free time amounted to two afternoons.
-I had to use that time to study, but I also needed to rest and relax.
-I started feeling guilty every time I went for a walk or met a friend, and feeling like I was missing out every time I stayed in to do my homework.
+At the time I was studying at a Japanese language school in the weekdays and juggling two jobs.
+My free time amounted to two afternoons.
+I had to use that time to practice, but I also needed to rest and relax.
+I started feeling guilty every time I went for a walk or met a friend.
+Every time I stayed in to do my homework I felt like I was missing out.
 Soon enough I lost my sleep and started having anxiety attacks.

 Ganbaru in Japan isn’t only to do your best, but it extends beyond that.
-You have to stoically endure whatever comes your way, put up with it, because that is what’s expected of you.
+You have to stoically endure whatever comes your way, put up with it because that is what everyone expects.

 The word is formed by two kanji.
-The first 頑 (gan) indicates stubborness, firmness and obstination. 張る (haru) has several nuances and carries the concepts of put up, stretched, spread.
+The first 頑 (gan) indicates stubbornness, firmness and obstination. 張る (

-Whilst these terms are often considered positive, it’s easy to see how harmful they can become when taken too far.
+People often consider these terms as positive, but it’s easy to see how harmful they can become when you take them too far.

-In Japanese companies long hours of overtime are the norm.
-This causes the tragic phenomenon of 過労死 (karoshi), death from overwork, which reportedly is a risk for a fifth of Japanese workforce.
+In Japanese companies, long hours of overtime are the norm.
+This causes the tragic phenomenon of 過労死 (karoshi), death from overwork, which reportedly is a risk for a fifth of the Japanese workforce.

-The same mindset, however, is the reason behind Japan’s resilience and the strenght of its social fabric even in the face of natural disasters.
+The same mindset, however, is the reason behind Japan’s resilience and the strength of its social fabric even in the face of natural disasters.

 It took me a long time to find the right balance.
-It took months of dull stubborness, when waking up was a struggle and depression was eating pieces of my life.
-It took a friend who finally told me 諦めてもいいよ！ akiramete mo ii yo!, it is ok to give up sometimes, when you can’t take it anymore.
+Months of dull stubbornness when waking up was a struggle and depression was eating pieces of my life.
+It took a friend who finally told me 諦めてもいいよ！ akiramete mo ii yo! it is ok to give up sometimes when you can’t take it anymore.
 I asked my employer to have Saturdays off.
-It sounds like a small thing, but that’s when I started to breath again – and to do my best, for real.
+It sounds like a small thing, but it helped me to start breathing again.
+And to do my best, for real.

 I had to immerse myself in Japanese culture and to learn the many nuances of its language to understand all the implications hiding behind the ubiquitous concept of ganbatte.
-In the process, I learned a lot about myself too, and I became kinder and more understanding towards my own weaknesses.
+In the process, I learned a lot about myself too.
+I became kinder and more understanding of my own weaknesses.